What is stevia: benefit or harm? Stevia sweetener - beneficial properties and uses.

 For headaches, rubbing a decoction or infusion of stevia into the scalp will help.

-With thrush and vaginal dysbacteriosis
+For thrush and vaginal dysbiosis

-Methods of application for cosmetic purposes
+Methods of use for cosmetic purposes

 Video: stevia for weight loss